-- 4. The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
+- 3. CHD 298 must be taken in conjunction with CHD 265. - 4.
+The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
 Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
 See web site (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives. - 5.
 Students who have current certifications in First Aid and Safety and CPR (child or adult) can use these to fulfill the two-credit HLT 106 requirement.
 The original cards must be presented to the Admissions and Records office.
 No online First Aid/CPR cards will be accepted for credit at JTCC. - 6.
 Students entering the public or private sectors of early childhood education will be subjected to criminal background and sex offender registry checks, as well as TB screening as a condition of their placement in a training/practicum site.
 Students will be expected to cover any costs incurred for these procedures.
 These tests will be required as a condition of employment. - 7.
-Part-time students should consult their faculty advisors regarding appropriate course sequences. - Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+Part-time students should consult their faculty advisors regarding appropriate course sequences. - Transfer to Four-Year Colleges and Universities This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
 Required courses for any major at four-year institutions may vary.